 She paused.
 When she continued, her voice was laden with guilt.
 “Nothing wey I no tell Oga John make im leave you, but im talk say im go pay double and…and that time I dey find money…” she trailed off.

 In that moment, I finally saw the remorse I had been searching for all those years but I was much too bitter.
 Her reasons were just not good enough.

 Even if she felt I was her ticket to financial freedom, the moment she heard me cry out in pain, she should have come back to her senses.
-Even after I showed her the money, she could have kept me from “servicing” other clients.
 Instead, she did nothing but quietly enjoy the steady income I brought in and for that, there was nothing she could say to me to that would make a difference.

 I chuckled out loud when I remembered the reason she claimed that “Oga John” was so enamoured with me.
 He had referred to me as “that fine Oyibo girl.”